Adyen is a payment solution that processes payments via 250+ payment methods, over 140 currencies from all over the world.

 How is dunning handled when Adyen is configured?

-For every recurring invoice, dunning is carried over using the setting configured in Chargebee's Settings > Dunning Settings.
-Unlike normal payments, since Adyen processes payments in asynchronous manner, the dunning is initiated only after the transaction has transitioned to Failure state.
+For every recurring invoice, dunning is carried over using the setting configured in Chargebee's Settings > Configure Chargebee > Dunning for Online Payments/Dunning for Offline Payments.
+Unlike normal payments, Adyen processes payments in asynchronous manner, the dunning is initiated only after the transaction has transitioned to Failure state.

 Removing payment from an invoice during the dunning period: